 Differences between engagement in general and engagement in STEM domains.
 Engagement in STEM settings shares characteristics with engagement across disciplines, yet there are some distinct aspects of it (Greene, 2014).
 By defining engagement as a meta-construct, scholars characterize in in terms of behavioral, cognitive, and affective dimensions that are distinct yet interrelated (Fredricks, 2016).
 We know from past research that the behavioral, cognitive, and affective dimensions of engagement can be distinguished (Wang & Eccles, 2012; Wang & Holcombe, 2012) and that while there are long-standing concerns about the conceptual breadth of engagement (Fredricks, 2016), careful justification and thoughtful use of multidimensional engagement constructs and measures is warranted based on past research.
 While one type of engagement—behavioral—is associated with positive outcomes, many STEM practices call for engagement in additional ways (Sinatra et al., 2015), especially around epistemic and agency-related dimensions.

 For example, many scholars have defined scientific and engineering practices as epistemic practices, which involve applying epistemic considerations around sources of evidence and the nature of explanatory processes (Berland et al., 2016; Stroupe, 2014).
 The emphasis on developing new knowledge and capabilities through engaging in STEM practices is a potentially important aspect of cognitive engagement with implications for measures of engagement.
 Because of the importance of constructing knowledge to engagement in STEM practices, measures of cognitive engagement may emphasize students’ perception that they are learning something new, whereas past measures have focused on use of learning and meta-cognitive strategies and value, and sometimes pursuit of intellectual goals (Fredricks et al., 2004) Fredricks & McColskey, 2012).
 While sometimes defined in terms of extra-curricular involvement or following directions, behavioral engagement is commonly defined as emphasize working hard at and concentrating in learning-related activities (Fredricks et al., 2004).
-Finally, while affective engagement can be considered in terms of value-related beliefs (Fredricks et al., 2004), because value-related beliefs capture why learners engage, rather than how, affective engagement can usefully defined as affective responses to activities (Pekrun & Linnenbrink-Garcia, 2012).
+Finally, while affective engagement can be considered in terms of value-related beliefs (Fredricks et al., 2004), because value-related beliefs capture why learners engage, rather than how, affective engagement can be usefully defined as affective responses to activities (Pekrun & Linnenbrink-Garcia, 2012).

 Using ESM to study the dynamics of engagement.
 A number of scholars, in recognition of the dynamic nature of engagement, have explored the use of Experience Sampling Method (ESM) to understand engagement.
 ESM involves asking—usually using a digital tool and occasionally a diary—to ask participants short questions about their experiences.
 ESM is particularly well-suited to understanding the dynamic nature of engagement because students answer brief surveys about their experience when they were signaled, minimally interrupting them from the activity they are engaged in and also seeking to collect measures about learners’ experience when signaled (Hektner, et al., 2007).